Finding the VIN number or data plate information on a manufactured mobile home can sometimes be tricky.

 Where is the data plate on a mobile home

 These “data plates” are usually located on the inside of kitchen cupboards.
-Under the sink is the most common area on the inside of the kitchen door.
-Sometimes they are found in the kitchen above the stove area on the back wall of the cabinet.
+Under the sink is the most common area on the inside of the kitchen cupboard door.
+Sometimes they are found in the kitchen cupboard above the stove area on the back wall of the cabinet.

-They are sometimes located on the walls of walk in closets in bedrooms.
+They are sometimes located on the walls of the walk in closets in bedrooms.
 Data plates may also be on the inside of power boxes but that is rare.
 I usually find them under the sink on the inside of the kitchen cupboard door again this is typically one of the most common locations.

 Used mobile homes: VIN numbers